techidaily/site-games-able/source/_posts/efficient-use-of-time-and-cash-on-your-xbox-console.md

  Saving money on your Xbox doesn’t just come from buying cheaper games or utilizing reward points and perks.
 You can also use your Xbox to save money on your power bill by using the more eco-and-wallet-friendly energy-saving mode.

- The main[difference between shutdown and sleep mode on the Xbox Series X|S](https://www.makeuseof.com/xbox-shutdown-vs-sleep-mode/) is that sleep effectively only turns your console half-off when you're not using it.
+ The main [difference between shutdown and sleep mode on the Xbox Series X|S](https://www.makeuseof.com/xbox-shutdown-vs-sleep-mode/) is that sleep effectively only turns your console half-off when you're not using it.
 This is great for convenience as it will boot up faster the next time you turn it on, but the amount of time it really saves you is negligible.

 ![Xbox Shutdown energy saving mode explaination](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/xbox-shutdown-energy-saving-mode-explaination.jpg)